Building Your Assets and Wealth

 Family Self-Sufficiency (FSS) Program

-Section 8's Family Self-Sufficiency (FSS) program helps families whose income goes up.
-When the family income goes up and the Section 8 program starts paying less for rent, the Section 8 program takes the money that it saves on rent and sets it aside for the family.
+It helps families whose income goes up because of work.
+When the family income goes up and the program starts paying less for rent, the FSS program takes the money that it saves on rent and sets that money aside for the family.
 The family can use these savings for purchases, such as the down payment on a home or a car.

 - Public housing

-Talk with your public housing authority (PHA) to see if the EID can help you.
+Check with your public housing authority (PHA) or with the administrator of your housing program to see if the FSS can help you.
+Learn more about the FSS program.

 Learn more